-The names of our directors and executive officers and their ages, positions and biographies as of April 21, 2022 are set forth below.
-Our executive officers are appointed by, and serve at the discretion of our Board.
+The names of our directors and executive officers and their ages, positions and biographies as of April 26, 2024 are set forth below.
+Our business and affairs are managed under the oversight of our Board of Directors, and our executive officers are appointed by and serve at the discretion of our Board of Directors.
 There are no family relationships among our directors or executive officers.

 Name Age Position

-Jonathan Oringer 47 Founder and Executive Chairman of the Board (Nominee for election at the 2022 Annual Meeting)
+Jonathan Oringer 49 Founder and Executive Chairman of the Board

-Rachna Bhasin 49 Director (Nominee for election at the 2022 Annual Meeting)
+Rachna Bhasin 51 Director

-Deirdre Bigley 57 Director
+Deirdre Bigley 59 Director

+John Caine 49 Chief Product and Digital Officer

-Thomas R. Evans 67 Director
+Thomas R. Evans 69 Director (Nominee for election at the 2024 Annual Meeting)

-Paul J. Hennessy 57 Director

-Alfonse Upshaw 52 Director

-Stan Pavlovsky 50 Director and Chief Executive Officer (Nominee for election at the 2022 Annual Meeting)
+Paul J. Hennessy 59 Director and Chief Executive Officer (Nominee for election at the 2024 Annual Meeting)

+Alfonse Upshaw 54 Director

-Jarrod Yahes 47 Chief Financial Officer
+Jarrod Yahes 49 Chief Financial Officer

-Peter Silvio 44 Chief Technology Officer

 Jonathan Oringer has served as our Executive Chairman of the Board since April 2020.
 Prior to assuming the role of Executive Chairman, Mr. Oringer served as Chief Executive Officer since the founding the Company in 2003.
 Prior to founding Shutterstock, Mr. Oringer served as a director of several private companies.
-Mr. Oringer has served on the Columbia Engineering Board of Visitors since 2019 and the Board of Directors for the Partnership for New York, a nonprofit organization, since 2013.
+Mr. Oringer has served on the Columbia Engineering Board of Visitors since 2019.
 Mr. Oringer holds a B.S. in computer science and mathematics from State University of New York at Stony Brook and an M.S. in computer science from Columbia University.

-Rachna Bhasin has served as a member of our Board since July 2019.
-Ms. Bhasin is the Founder/ CEO of EQ Partners, a strategic advisory, consulting and investment company serving early stage US and UK companies in the areas of technology and media, and Co-Founder of Pacifica Investments, an advisory, consultancy and investment firm focused on identifying and amplifying technologies, brands and entrepreneurs from New Zealand and the Pacific Rim.
-Ms. Bhasin was Chief Business Officer of Magic Leap, Inc., a spatial computing company, from October 2015 through January 2019 and prior to that, served as SVP, Corporate Strategy and Business Development at Sirius XM Radio, Inc. from November 2010 through October 2015.
+Rachna Bhasin has served as a member of our Board since August 2019.
+Ms. Bhasin is the Founder/CEO of EQ Partners, a strategic advisory, consulting and investment company serving early-stage companies in the areas of technology and media.
+Ms. Bhasin was Chief Business Officer of Magic Leap, Inc., a spatial computing company, from October 2015 through January 2019 and prior to that, served as SVP, Corporate Strategy and Business Development at SiriusXM Radio, Inc. from November 2010 through October 2015.
 Ms. Bhasin also held positions at Dell, Inc., where she led the company's consumer strategic partnership and personalization, and at EMI Music North America as Vice President of Business Development.
-Since March 2016, Ms. Bhasin has also served as a member of the Board of Directors of Ryman Hospitality Properties (NYSE: RHP), a hotel, resort, entertainment and media company, where she is a member of the Nominating and Corporate Governance Committee.
-Ms. Bhasin also serves as a member of the Board of Directors of Blade, a private company focused on cloud gaming, as well as a member of the Board of Directors of Audiomack, a private company providing a music streaming and audio distribution platform.
+Since March 2016, Ms. Bhasin has served as an Independent Director for Ryman Hospitality Properties (NYSE: RHP), a hotel, resort, entertainment and media company, where she serves on both the Human Resources and the Nominating and Corporate Governance Committees.
+Since August 2021, she has served as an Independent Director for PropertyGuru (NYSE: PGRU), a South East Asian Property Platform, where she serves on the Audit Committee.
+She is also a member of the Board of Directors of Audiomack, a private company providing a music streaming and audio distribution platform and for Newlab, who helps to commercialize and scale the critical technologies needed to decarbonize the economy.
+She is also a Senior Advisor to Alignment Growth, a fund that invests globally in growth-stage companies across media, entertainment and gaming.
 Ms. Bhasin holds a Bachelor of Commerce and Administration with Honors from the Victoria University of Wellington in New Zealand and an M.B.A. from Harvard Business School.